Dorot Foundation

 Steve Jacobson - Executive Director: A lifelong educator of the American Jewish experience and former Senior Fellow at the Melton Center for Diaspora Jewish Education at Hebrew University.
 He served as Director of the Dorot Fellowship in Israel for two decades, developing innovative leadership curriculum.
 Based in Providence, RI.

 Aaren Alpert - DFI Director: Holds BA and MA from American Jewish University.
-Graduate of Kivun (Schusterman Foundation) and M2 Senior Educators programs.
+Graduate of Kivun (Schusterman Foundation) and M2 Senior Educators programmes.
 Alumna of Jeremiah Fellowship and previous Dorot Fellow.
 Based in Cleveland.

 Jessica Berndt - Operations Manager: Manages day-to-day finances, event planning, website administration, and alumni operations.
 Based in Rhode Island.